 Estimated reading time: 5 minutes | Target users: New users

-The Inbound worksheet is where you can set up and customize every aspects of your inbound workflow.
+The Inbound worksheet is where you can set up and customize every aspect of your inbound workflow.

 In this lesson, you will learn:

-- What is the concept of inbdound settings
+- What is the concept of inbound settings

 - What Inbound Functions are Available

 IVR (Interactive Voice Response) is an automated telephony system that can interact with your callers, gather information from them, or route calls to the appropriate recipients.